Residual test to search for microlensing signatures in strongly lensed gravitational wave signals: Introduction

 Like electromagnetic waves, gravitational waves (GWs) experience gravitational lensing when they propagate near massive objects, leading to waveform amplifications, distortions, phase shifts, and changes in their propagation paths, depending on the lens-source system characteristics and the GW wavelength~\citep{ohanian1974focusing,Thorne:1982cv,deguchi1986diffraction,wang1996gravitational,nakamura1998gravitational,takahashi2003wave}.

 GW lensing can be broadly classified into three main categories based on the strength and scale of the lensing effect: strong lensing, weak lensing, and microlensing.
 Strong lensing involves large-scale objects, such as galaxies or galaxy clusters, which produce multiple copies of the original GW signal---referred to as \emph{images}~\citep{PhysRevD.97.023012,li2018gravitational,oguri2018effect,smith2017strong,smith2018if,smith2019deep,robertson2020does,ryczanowski2020building}.
-Strongly lensed signals undergo (de-)magnifications, time delays, and overall phase shifts that do not affect the frequency evolution~\citep{wang1996gravitational,dai2017waveforms,PhysRevD.103.064047} On the other hand, weak lensing represents subtle deflections of the GW signal caused by intervening gravitational fields that do not produce multiple images~\citep{mukherjee2020probing,mukherjee2020multimessenger}.
+Strongly lensed signals undergo (de-)magnifications, time delays, and overall phase shifts that do not affect the frequency evolution~\citep{wang1996gravitational,dai2017waveforms,PhysRevD.103.064047}.
+Similarly, weak lensing also arises from the intervening large-scale distribution of matter, but the resulting deflections are subtle and do not produce multiple images, leading only to an overall (de)magnification~\citep{mukherjee2020probing,mukherjee2020multimessenger}.
 Microlensing, in contrast, is caused by smaller-scale masses, such as individual stars or compact objects, inducing frequency-dependent wave-optics effects on the waveforms~\citep{deguchi1986diffraction,nakamura1998gravitational,takahashi2003wave,PhysRevD.90.062003,PhysRevD.98.083005,PhysRevD.98.103022,PhysRevLett.122.041103}.
-Approximately $\mathcal{O}(1)$ lensed GW signals are expected to be detected with the LIGO-Virgo-KAGRA (LVK) detectors at their design sensitivities, while third-generation detectors are anticipated to observe around $\mathcal{O}(10)$ such events~\citep{ng2018precise,li2018gravitational,wierda2021beyond}.